 The Bose Sport Earbuds have an integrated microphone.

-The microphone has a poor recording quality.
+The microphone has a mediocre recording quality.
 Your voice sounds thin, muffled, and lacking in detail.
 However, the person on the other end of the line should still be able to understand you.

 The Bose Sport Earbuds have a mediocre battery performance.
 They only last 4.3 hours off of a single charge, which may not last through your workday.
 However, there are about two additional charges in the case, which is nice.
 They also have an auto-off timer to help conserve battery life when not in use.